 Why there’s no such thing as “good” carbs

 You’ve probably heard the terms “good carbs” and “bad carbs”.
 Though it’s true that processed sugars can cause faster and higher increases in blood sugar, nearly all the carbs you eat, from kale to candy, are broken down into glucose or other simple sugars and sent into your blood, raising blood sugar.

 To keep your blood sugar levels in check, your liver produces a constant stream of insulin that turns sugar into fat that’s stored on your body.
 But just as soon as the initial flood of excess sugar is turned into fat, your body begins to run out of the limited sugar in your blood, so your cells scream out for more sugar.
-You get tired, hungry, irritable, distracted.
+You get tired, hungry, irritable, and distracted.
 The cycle goes on and on.

 This constant stream of blood sugar can wreak havoc on your hormones while causing inflammation that leads to numerous diseases and disorders.